tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 .. sidebar:: Adding elements to lists ``append()`` vs ``extend()``

     There are two main ways of adding elements to a list.
-The first is using the append method, which adds a single element.
+The first is the append method, which adds a single element.

     .. code-block:: python